pleyad/atmt/assignments/04/labrador.md

 4. **How are "add" and "add_final" different?
 What would happen if we did not make this distinction?** `add_final()` adds the EOS node not to the `nodes`-queue, but to the `final`-queue (and pads them to maximum length).
 If they would be simply added to the `nodes`-queue (using `add()`), the model might still be trying to continue on them.
 Additionally, they might get pruned, but we want to keep the finished sentences.

-5. What happens internally when we prune our beams?
-How do we know we always maintain the best sequences?
+5. **What happens internally when we prune our beams?
+How do we know we always maintain the best sequences?** When we prune, we retrieve the k best beam ends (nodes) with the highest likelihood (except for finished sentences).
+Finished sentences are stored, and all other nodes are discarded.
+This is facilated by using the `PriorityQueue` class, that uses the log-likelihood of the nodes as the priority metric.

-6. What is the purpose of this for loop?
+6. **What is the purpose of this for loop?**
+This for loop strips away the padding, or more exact, strips away everything from the first eos-symbol on, which in most cases should only be padding.

 # Adding Length Normalization